Preah Vihear: Civil war

-Civil war began in Cambodia in 1970; the temple's location high on top of a cliff meant it was a readily defensible militarily.
+Civil war began in Cambodia in 1970; the temple's location high on top of a cliff meant it was readily defensible militarily.
 Soldiers loyal to the Lon Nol government in Phnom Penh continued to hold it long after the plain below fell to communist forces.
-Tourists were able to visit from the Thai side during the war.

-Even though the Khmer Rouge captured Phnom Penh in April 1975, the Khmer National Armed Forces soldiers at Preah Vihear continued to hold out after the collapse of the Khmer Republic government.
-The Khmer Rouge made several unsuccessful attempts to capture the temple, then finally succeeded on 22 May 1975 by shelling the cliff, scaling it and routing the defenders, Thai officials reported at the time.
+Even though the Khmer Rouge captured Phnom Penh in April 1975, Khmer National Armed Forces soldiers at Preah Vihear continued to hold out after the collapse of the Khmer Republic.
+The Khmer Rouge made several unsuccessful attempts to capture the temple, then finally succeeded on 22 May 1975 by shelling the cliff, scaling it, and routing the defenders, Thai officials reported at the time.
 The defenders simply stepped across the border and surrendered to Thai authorities.
-It was said to be the last place in Cambodia to fall to the Khmer Rouge.

-Full-scale war began again in Cambodia in December 1978 when the Vietnamese army invaded to overthrow the Khmer Rouge.
+Full-scale war began again in Cambodia in December 1978, when the Vietnamese army invaded to overthrow the Khmer Rouge.
 Khmer Rouge troops retreated to border areas.
 In January, the Vietnamese reportedly attacked Khmer Rouge troops holed up in the temple, but there were no reports of damage to it.
 Large numbers of Cambodian refugees entered Thailand after the invasion.
 Guerrilla warfare continued in Cambodia through the 1980s and well into the 1990s, hampering access to Preah Vihear.
 The temple opened briefly to the public in 1992, only to be re-occupied the following year by Khmer Rouge fighters.
-In December 1998, the temple was the scene of negotiations by which several hundred Khmer Rouge soldiers, said to be the guerrilla movement's last significant force, agreed to surrender to the Phnom Penh government.
+In December 1998, the temple was the scene of negotiations by which several hundred Khmer Rouge soldiers, said to be the last significant guerrilla force, agreed to surrender to the Phnom Penh government.

 The temple opened again to visitors from the Thai side at the end of 1998; Cambodia completed the construction of a long-awaited access road up the cliff in 2003.